achieve-lab/assertion_data_for_LLM/README-updated.md

     jg -no_gui -allow_unsupported_OS -fpv FPV_arb2.tcl -proj arb2

 ## Responses from Models
-1-shot and 5-shot learning is perfomed on LLaMA3-70B and CodeLLaMa2-70B model, and the re
+1-shot and 5-shot learning is perfomed on GPT-3.5, GPT-4, LLaMA3-70B and CodeLLaMa2-70B model, and the responses are saved in a json format.

 ## Syntax Correcter using GPT-3.5
+We;ve observed s